 You have the right to have all plan options, rules, and benefits fully explained, including through use of a qualified interpreter if needed.
-As a member of Aetna Better Health Premier Plan, you have the right to get information from us.
+As a member of Aetna Better Health Premier Plan, you have the right to get information from us either before or at enrollment.
 If you do not speak English, we have free interpreter services to answer any questions you may have about our health plan.
 To get an interpreter, just call us at 1-855-676-5772 (TTY: 711), 24 hours a day, 7 days a week.
 This is a free service.
-You can get written materials in Spanish.
+You can get written materials in Spanish and other languages.
 You can also get interpretation services in any other non-English primary language spoken.
+We can also give you information in large print, braille, or audio.
 We can also give you information in large print, braille, or audio.